 Maintaining a strong capital base is critical to support our long-range business plan.
-We intend to manage our capital position through the growth of assets, as well as the utilization of appropriate capital management tools, consistent with applicable regulations and policies, and subject to market conditions.
+We intend to continue to manage our capital position through the growth of assets, as well as the utilization of appropriate capital management tools, consistent with applicable regulations and policies, and subject to market conditions.
 Under current federal regulations, subject to limited exceptions, we were not able to repurchase shares of our common stock during the first year following the completion of our second-step conversion offering, which occurred on March 24, 2021.
 On March 11, 2022, the Company issued a press release announcing that the Company's Board of Directors had authorized a stock repurchase program to acquire up to 758,528 shares of the Company's outstanding common stock, or approximately 5% of outstanding shares.
 The stock repurchase program became effective on March 25, 2022.
-On June 9, 2022, the Company issued a press release announcing that the Company's Board of Directors had authorized a second stock repurchase program to acquire up to 771,445 shares, or approximately 5.0%, of the Company's currently issued and outstanding stock, commending upon the completion of the Company's first stock repurchase program.
-On August 18, 2022, the Company issued a press release announcing that the Company's second stock repurchase program to acquire up to 739,385 shares, or approximately 5.0%, of the Company issued a press release announcing that the Company's second stock repurchase program.
-As of August 17, 2022, there were 654,152 shares remaining to be repurchased under the Company's second repurchase program.
+On June 9, 2022, the Company issued a press release announcing that the Company's Board of Directors had authorized a second stock repurchase program to acquire up to 771,445 shares, or approximately 5.0%, of the Company's outstanding stock, commencing upon the completion of the Company's first stock repurchase program.
+On August 18, 2022, the Company issued a press release announcing that the Company's Board of Directors had authorized a third stock repurchase program to acquire up to 739,385 shares, or approximately 5.0%, of the Company's outstanding common stock, commencing upon the completion of the Company's second stock repurchase program.
+On February 17, 2023, the Company issued a press release announcing that the Company's Board of Directors had authorized a fourth stock repurchase program to acquire up to 698,312 shares, or approximately 5.0%, of the Company's outstanding common stock, commencing upon the completion of the Company's third stock repurchase program.
+The Company completed this stock repurchase program on May 31, 2023.
+On May 5, 2023, the Company issued a press release announcing that the Company's Board of Directors had authorized a fifth stock repurchase program to acquire up to 1,281,019 shares, or approximately 10.0%, of the Company's outstanding common stock, commencing upon the completion of the Company's fourth stock repurchase program and, on August 29, 2023, the Company issued a press release announcing that the Company's Board of Directors had authorized a sixth stock repurchase program to acquire up to 1,138,470 shares, or approximately 10.0%, of the Company's outstanding common stock.
+The sixth repurchase program was authorized following the completion of the Company's fifth stock repurchase program on August 28, 2023.
+As of September 7, 2023, there were 891,170 shares remaining to be repurchased under the Company's sixth repurchase program.